dbragdon1/dbragdon1.github.io/_posts/2020-07-06-activelearning.md

 - Active learning lets you start out with a small labeled subset of data
 - Active learning allows you to diagnose where the model is struggling or confused, so that you can directly tell the model the correct answer
+- Bulding on the last point, Active Learning allows you to intelligently label points, rather than making you go through the dataset aimlessly.

 Here I'm going to show you a general breakdown of the active learning process.